Employer Insights

 • Both employees are sick

 OFLA leave time can be reduced if employees cannot work and refuse an offer for different work or lighter tasks in some cases.
-While employees that work for multiple employers can qualify for OFLA at one workplace while being out injured at another.
+Employees working for multiple employers can qualify for OFLA at one workplace while being out injured at another.

 OFLA Notice Requirements